Admission requirements

 When you want to apply or are applying for this study programme, it is useful to know how we assess your application.
 You can find more information about this in this section.

-Your application will be assessed for completeness from 16 January 2025.
-If all required documents have been uploaded and/or emailed correctly and in the correct format (see manual), your application will be assessed for content by the selection committee.
+Your application will be assessed for completeness from 16 January 2026.
+If all required documents have been uploaded and/or emailed correctly and in the correct format (see manual), your application will be assessed by the selection committee for equivalence in terms of content.
+Any requests for equivalence assessment submitted before the application deadline will not be considered.
 In case of a positive assessment, you will receive an invitation for the first selection round.
 In case of a negative assessment, you will receive a rejection.

 The purpose of the selection procedure is to make the best possible assessment of a candidate's chances of successfully completing the master Physician - Clinical Researcher.
 This estimate is based on the results of a number of selection rounds.